-A membership-based non-profit, the Bainbridge Island Land Trust receives its funding from generous Islanders and others who want to support lasting and real action on Bainbridge – from acquisition of new lands, to removal of invasives and replanting with native species, with stewardship of sensitive ecosystems and protection of wildlife habitats.
-Supporters also give thousands of volunteer hours out on the land, in the office or serving on the board or committees.
+Supporters also give thousands of volunteer hours out on the land, in the office, or serving on our Board or one of our committees.
 The Land Trust welcomes all to join in its land conservation work!

 Are you a member?

 One of the best ways to get involved in our conservation work is by becoming a member and renewing your membership each year.
-Members receive invitations to special events, access to invasive weed removal tools, priority purchasing at our fall Native Plant Sale, newsletters and other important conservation information.
-Click here to join or renew today!
+Members receive invitations to special events, access to invasive weed removal tools, priority purchasing at our fall Native Plant Sale, newsletters, and other important conservation information.
+Click here to make your gift today!